airavata-courses/spring17-API-Server/README.md

 ##API Server for Spring 2017 class

-A mock thrift service built to mimic a gateway api
+A mock thrift service built to mimic a gateway api, refer [WIKI](https://github.com/airavata-courses/spring17-API-Server/wiki) for more details !!!